 - The Sydney Project, Encapsulated Stem Cells (Established)

 So 63% of the human trials currently underway are funded (either directly or indirectly) by JDRF.
 Everyone who donates to JDRF should be proud of this huge impact; and everyone who works for JDRF or volunteers for it, should be doubly proud.

 17 of these treatments (31%) are being tested on established type-1 diabetics.

 So 47% of the trials recruiting established type-1 diabetics are funded by JDRF.

 Compared to Last Year

-In 2013 there were no treatments in Phase-III trials, in 2014 there are none (no change).
+In 2016 there were no treatments in Phase-III trials, in 2017 there is one.